 To deduce the principles of finger numbering, let’s look at how our minds and fingers work together.

 Of course, all fingers aren’t created equal.
 Finger exercises since before the days of Hanon have focused on “strengthening” the fingers so they could play more “equally”.
-In our “normal” lives, fingers 1 and 2 do most everything.
-Finger 3 comes in handy sometimes, finger 4 gets to hold a ring, and finger 5?
+In our “normal” lives, your thumb and your index finger do most everything.
+The middle finger comes in handy sometimes, the ring finger gets to hold a ring, and the little finger?

 Well, it’s good for pinky-swears and cleaning out an ear.

-I imagine that if we saw a brain map of how much grey stuff is allotted to each finger, our thumb and forefinger would take up a zillion times more neurons than the other three fingers combined.
+I imagine that if we saw a brain map of how much grey stuff is allotted to each finger, our thumb and index finger would take up a zillion times more neurons than the other three fingers combined.

 While important finger strengthening certainly takes place with exercise, the real progress is in the brain.
-I’ve often wondered if the accelerated brain growth reported in those famous studies of piano playing children are at least in part due to the increased use of fingers 4 and 5…
+I’ve often wondered if the accelerated brain growth reported in those famous studies of piano playing children are at least in part due to the increased use of their ring fingers and pinky fingers…

 I believe that this is the primary reason that the “first finger wins” approach doesn’t work.
-Students will depend on finger 2 to do just about everything, and waste the potential resources languishing on the rest of their hands.
+Students will depend on their index fingers (finger number 2) to do just about everything, and waste the potential resources languishing on the rest of their hands.

 However, though over two centuries of Hanon exercises have striven to make our fingers equal, we can use the brain’s natural preferences to our advantage: